paul-hammant/tbd/content/vcs-choices/index.md

 Subversion, like Perforce, has read and write permissions down to the directory and branch.

+Interestingly there is a "Subversion vs Git" website{{< ext url="https://svnvsgit.com/" >}}.
+It does not have a feedback/contact mechanism in order suggest updates (some claims are out of date).

 ### No Code Review

 Note that Subversion has no local branching capability, and to get code review you need to install third-party servers